hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

 ### 19 August 2024
+#### Individuals Capital Gains Income API

+The following change is now available in Sandbox and Production for v1.0.

+##### Fixed
+Create and Amend Other Capital Gains and Disposals
+- Fixed missing FORMAT_VALUE validation for all `nonStandardGains` and `losses` fields as well as for the `adjustments` field.
+- Fixed missing RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED validation that at least one of `nonStandardGains.carriedInterestGain`, `nonStandardGains.attributedGains` or `nonStandardGains.otherGains` is provided.

 #### Self Assessment Accounts API

 The following change is now available in Sandbox for v3.0.